Thursday, December 11, 2025

 Trochanter

-Coxa: Basal leg segment attaching to thorax.
+A small segment between the coxa and femur.
+Coxa: Basal leg segment attaching to the thorax.
 Femur: Robust upper leg segment.

 Wings